arungudelli/angularjswiki/content/en/material/tooltip.md

 }
 ```

+## Change the Styles of matTooltip

+We can change the style of angular material tooltip by adding a class to the matTooltip.

-## Adding a class to tooltip container using matTooltipClass
+### Adding a class to tooltip container using matTooltipClass

 We can give custom class to tooltip container using `matTooltipClass`.It has similar syntax as `ngClass`.